mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 The same goes for population density.

-What might be interesting is that Wyoming tops the list of greenhouse gases released, and Louisiana tops the list of toxics released.
+Wyoming tops the list of greenhouse gases released, and Louisiana tops the list of toxics released.
 These factors may be a _result_ rather than _cause_ of Energy Consumption, though.
 Perhaps they exist dialectically in a 'chicken or the egg'-type of causality dilemma.
-Either way -  I'm not going to even come close to claiming _any_ *causality* with this exercise, but do find it interesting that a linear model with these highly correlated variables could lead to an intense paradox (or endless argment).
+Either way -  I'm not going to even come close to claiming _any_ *causality* with this exercise, but do find it slightly amusing that a linear model with potentially highly correlated variables could lead to an unsolvable paradox (or more likely, an endless argment).

 Alaska has the most % of adults with a HS diploma, most area + least density.